tschuehly/maskicons/README.md

 <i class="tabler-outline-heart size-8"></i>
 ```

-## Icon Colors
+## Colors

 By default, icons inherit the current text color.
 You can also use the `icon-*` utility to set a specific icon color.
-This can be applied to a parent element to color all icons within it:
+This can be applied to a parent element to color all icons inside it:

 ```html
 <div class="icon-blue-500">